The microbiota of the gut in preschool children with normal and excessive body weight

 Source: Table 3

-Description: Concentrations of specific bacterial groups in feces of overweight/obese and normal weight children, detected by qPCR
+Description: Concentrations of specific bacterial groups in feces of overweight/ obese children compared to normal weight children

 Abundance in Group 1: increased abundance in overweight/obese